 Panicked, Erik rushed over to peer down the rampart, blood rushing to his ears.
 His eyes burned for an instant as if hot coal had been thrust into them and then the world changed before him, assuming the characteristics of a waking dream.
 The dark sky pulsated with a pinkish purple hue, and distant tree tops glowed like untouched snow in sunlight.
 It was beautiful in a way that touched the soul, but he had no time to admire it.
 He focused on a group of ten Lightbenders rushing down the mountain trail, once invisible, now outlined in orange where the light bent around them.

 No. No!
 NO!
 Erik raged at himself.
 I should have killed Númi.
 This is what comes of kindness!
 He would not allow the rescue to succeed.
 He would not!
-For him to continue living, Patrick had to die.
+For the throne to stay within reach, Patrick had to die.
 He had to kill him.